Write a Blurb That Sells Your Book

 Here is an example.
 To get a blurb that looks like it does on the right, you’ll have to copy and paste the text from the left into the description box on your Amazon KDP Dashboard.

-There are a variety of places you can find a free WYSIWYG (What You See Is What You Get) HTML generator for Amazon, such as the one on the Kindlepreneur website.
+There are a variety of places you can find a free WYSIWYG (What You See Is What You Get) HTML generator for Amazon, including our own right here.

 Most other storefronts also have their own ways of formatting blurbs, so it’s worth time learning how to use those as well if you publish on them.